awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/fleet-provisioning.md

 AWS IoT Greengrass provides an AWS IoT fleet provisioning plugin that you can use to install the AWS IoT Greengrass Core software using AWS resources created by AWS IoT fleet provisioning\.
 The fleet provisioning plugin uses *provisioning by claim*\.
 Devices use a provisioning claim certificate and private key to obtain a unique X\.509 device certificate and private key that they can use for regular operations\.
 You can embed the claim certificate and private key in each device during manufacturing, so your customers can activate devices later when each device comes online\.
 You can use the same claim certificate and private key for multiple devices\.
 For more information, see [Provisioning by claim](https://docs.aws.amazon.com/iot/latest/developerguide/provision-wo-cert.html#claim-based) in the *AWS IoT Core Developer Guide*\.

+**Note**
+The fleet provisioning plugin doesn't currently support storing private key and certificate files in a hardware security module \(HSM\)\.
+To use an HSM, [install the AWS IoT Greengrass Core software with manual provisioning](manual-installation.md)\.

 To install the AWS IoT Greengrass Core software with AWS IoT fleet provisioning, you must set up resources in your AWS account that AWS IoT uses to provision Greengrass core devices\.
 These resources include a provisioning template, claim certificates, and a [token exchange IAM role](device-service-role.md)\.
 After you create these resources, you can reuse them to provision multiple core devices in a fleet\.
 For more information, see [Set up AWS IoT fleet provisioning for Greengrass core devices](fleet-provisioning-setup.md)\.

 **Important**  <a name="install-greengrass-core-requirements-note"></a>